 Q: My factory speakers seem incredibly weak.
 Is there a way to improve their performance without replacing them?

 A: You can see noticeable performance gains by removing the sound-bar speakers and filling the plastic cavity with poly-fill or other NON-FLAMMABLE stuffing material.
-Some have claimed a better bass sound can be achieve by drilling a small hole in the sound bar just above the rear speakers.
+Some have claimed a better bass sound can be achieved by drilling a small hole in the sound bar just above the rear speakers.

 Q: How do I properly display the United States flag from my Jeep